 This might look like a simple chart (think Excel tables) or a fancier dashboard.
 Whatever the case, you need to be sure to record what you’re doing – pull the info out of databases and your head – to document it for the future and share with colleagues.

 I advise you to limit the pool of info you’re tracking to the few key barometers – KPIs – that really tell the story of your marketing campaign strategy.
 Endless data is available these days, but make sure you’re keeping an eye on the right data and checking it over and over (apples to apples) regularly.

 And write it down!
 Our memories wane.
 If you don’t track and document information, it’s like that proverbial tree that falls in the forest … no one will know.
 (They can guess, but they won’t know for sure.)

 5. Test to see how well your marketing campaign is performing.

 Another key part of the marketing campaign process is testing.
-Don’t forget to build tests into your campaign plans.
+Don’t forget to build tests into your marketing campaign plans.

 You need to measure what is working – and what isn’t.